ABOUT

 Strategic Opportunities Committee (SOC), Chair and Members

-Training & Education Committee (T&E), Chair, Members, and Junior Members
+Training & Education Committee (T&E), Chair, Members, Junior Members, and Medical Technologists

 General Responsibilities: All AMP Volunteers